BunsDev/youmio-meetings/README.md

 - **Chainlink VRF**: Provides verifiable randomness for meetings, sign-ups, and batch transactions.
 - **React and Next.js**: Powers the dynamic and responsive front end.
 - **Tailwind CSS**: Facilitates rapid UI development with its utility-first framework.
-- **Mends's Devnet Subnet**: Our custom subnet deployed on Avalanche's AvaCloud for optimal performance and scalability.

 ### Prerequisites